civkit/civkit-api/Readme.md

 # Civkit Application Setup

 This README provides instructions for setting up the Civkit Africa application, including the database, API and NGINX.
 Please consult and setup these 2 repos to get the full civkit marketplace experience.
+I suggest starting with frontend code, then chat and ending here.
+API requires frontend/chat work and you have the variables for the .env file.

 - Frontend: https://github.com/civkit/civkit-frontend
 - Chat: https://github.com/civkit/civkit-chat